 Looking at the sun may cause you to squint at first, but standing in it and feeling its warmth on your skin has the power to brighten even the darkest mood.
 There’s really nothing more rejuvenating than a day at the beach, lying in the sun.
 For this reason, sunny destinations such as Florida are popular for retirement – warmth and sunlight become even more important as we age.
 Countries that have little sunlight, especially in the colder months, have a higher rate of depression, alcohol and drug abuse, and even suicide.
 SAD, or Seasonal Affective Disorder, is very real and can be detrimental to the mental health of those affected.
 If you suffer from SAD or live in an area that receives little sunlight, try incorporating light therapy into your day with a sun lamp.
 And when sunny days do come about, take advantage of them and head outside, even if it’s only for a short period of time.

 This light energy warms our hearts, connecting us to the spirit, the subtle body, and the Higher Self.
 All energy, whether from nature or not, can ultimately be traced back to the Source.
-Below is an exercise from Higher Self Yoga, Book Two to help you utilize the sun to connect with the Higher Self:
+Try this exercise from Higher Self Yoga, Book Two to help you utilize the sun to connect with the Higher Self:

 “Take half an hour to sit in the sun.
 Cover your head and always wear some suntan lotion.
 As best you can, feel the sun’s warmth coming into your body.
 Experience it flowing into your heart, through all your limbs, through your stomach, etc. Really concentrate on the sun’s energy permeating your body.
 Sun energy is very calming and relaxing.
 When you experience it, do so with an open heart and mind, and try not to think about anything; simply experience the warmth of the sun.
 You aren’t meditating, but just staying with the warmth of the energy and the feeling of your body.
 This can be very healing, especially if you are tired and under any stress.” – Higher Self Yoga, Book Two, by Nanette V. Hucknall pg.
 149